ChaoticCyber/Notes/Moving/Random thoughts.md

 02 FEB Day - Last day of "work"
 03 FEB Day - Saturday
 - move stuff near the Green house to the garage

-- Consolidate the Garage items into bins --- Kinda did this 04 FEB Day
+04 FEB Day
 - Pick up Rainey Cake
 - Prep house for people